-The Main No. 4 Segment Upgrade and Bear Hill Trunk Extension are being delivered through a combination of Regional Water Supply Capital Project 23-17 and Saanich Peninsula Water Supply Capital Project 21-05.
-The Bear Hill Trunk Extension will extend the existing water trunk main to Dean Park Lower Water Tank from its current terminus at East Saanich Road and Wallace Drive.
+The Bear Hill Trunk Extension Project is being delivered as part of Saanich Peninsula Water Supply Capital Project 21-05 and will extend the existing water trunk main to Dean Park Lower Water Tank from its current terminus at East Saanich Road and Wallace Drive.
 Once completed, this project will provide a secondary water feed that greatly improves water resiliency to the Saanich Peninsula.
 Providing this additional redundancy will also allow the CRD to co-deliver the replacement of a segment of Regional Water Supply (RWS) Main No. 4 from Island View Rd and Lochside Drive to Central Saanich Road and Mt Newton Cross Road.
-A more detailed overview of the delivery of this project and the cost sharing between SPWC, RWS, District of Central Saanich and District of North Saanich was outlined in the September 25, 2024 RWSC Meeting.
+A more detailed overview of the delivery of this project and the cost sharing between SPWC, RWS, District of Central Saanich and District of North Saanich was outlined in the October 17, 2024 SPWC Meeting.
 A schematic of the two project components has been attached as Appendix A.